 Under the Accounts and Audit Regulations 2015, the Fire Authority is required to produce an Annual Governance Statement.
 This document sets out a framework by which the Fire Authority's internal systems and processes are directed and controlled.
 It enables the Fire Authority to monitor the achievement of its strategic objectives and to consider whether those objectives have led to the delivery of cost-effective services.
-The Annual Governance Statement 2021/2022 was presented to the Audit, Governance and Ethics Committee (AGEC) at the meeting on the 22 November 2022.
-The final 2021/22 Annual Governance Statement is signed and published alongside the 2021/22 Statement of Accounts.
+The Annual Governance Statement 2022/2023 was approved at the Audit, Governance and Oversight Committee (AGOC) at the meeting on the 27 June 2023.
+The final 2022/23 Annual Governance Statement is signed and published alongside the 2022/23 Statement of Accounts.